imixs/imixs-cloud/README.md

 	$ kubectl apply -f management/traefik/

-In kubernetes object configurations are typically defined in separate files.
+In kubernetes all resources and services are typically described in separate files.
 Use a naming convention to create an implicit order in which your objects should be created.

 	 |+ traefik/
 	    |- 001.crd-rbac.yaml